kiwitcms/phpunit-plugin/README.md

 If the product, product version or build do no exist, they will be created.

 A new test run and test plan will be created on each run.
-You can set `TCMS_RUN_ID` in the config file, if you want to update a single run.
+You can set `run_id` in the config file or `TCMS_RUN_ID` env var, if you want to update a single run.

 ### License